Skip to main content

 At the heart of the WFP is the model, which represents the physical space and the signage within it.
 The model is built from several layers:

-Sign – a set of one or more sign face that are the surfaces that display messages.
+• Sign – a set of one or more sign faces, which are the surfaces that display messages.
 A sign is attached to a path point and belongs to a sign type, which in turn falls under a sign category.

 The model, together with project settings such as view positions and display preferences, makes up a Wayfinding Planner Project.